 Strangulation remains a widely under-reported form of intimate partner violence (IPV) for many reasons.
-First, many survivors - and even clinicians - will misidentify strangulation as 'choking' (an internal blockage of the windpipe).
+First, many survivors - and even clinicians - will misidentify strangulation as 'choking' (an internal blockage of the airway).
 Second, even those patients who are familiar with the term strangulation may only think of being "strangled to death" and minimize non-fatal strangulation when being screened in the medical setting.
-Further, since strangulation may deprive oxygen and oxygenated blood to the brain and/or cause loss of consciousness, survivors may not be clear about the details or outright not recall what happened during a strangulation episode.
+Further, since strangulation may deprive oxygen-rich blood from getting to the brain it could lead to loss of consciousness.
+Survivors may not be clear about the details or may not recall what happened during a strangulation episode.
 Finally, because the serious effects of strangulation may be delayed or hidden, survivors may underestimate the importance of strangulation and not think to include information about being strangled when asked for an account of an assault.